 Serviced - Full Clean will occur every 2nd day and includes Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making; Linen change every 2nd clean (every 4th day).

-For more information on cleaning or to change your cleaning type, please contact Guest Services through [email protected]
+For more information on cleaning or to change your cleaning, please contact us.

 At Check-Out, Guests on the Eco cleaning plan are required to leave their accommodation in a clean and tidy condition, including:

 - All furniture returned to its original positions.

 - All rubbish placed in rubbish bins.

 - All used crockery, cutlery and cookware washed and placed in cupboards or left in drying rack, or put into the dishwasher with the cycle started.